More About Aerial Work Platforms

 An aerial work platform anchor point provides a secure point of attachment for an aerial lift, ensuring the safe connection of a lanyard, lifeline or deceleration device.
 These devices are used to secure the operator.
 Browse our aerial attachments for additional safety gear or other attachments.

 An aerial work platform is a mechanical piece of equipment that allows operators temporary access to inaccessible areas at elevated heights.
 Platforms are moveable and elevate workers to reach building exteriors, windows, power lines and more.
 In addition to vertical reach, lift platforms can move operators up and over structures, providing more versatility and efficiency for completing tasks.
-Aerial work platforms are also commonly referred to as cherry pickers, boom lifts, aerial devices, work platforms, access platforms, lift platforms or mobile elevating work platforms (MEWP).
+Aerial work platforms are also commonly referred to as cherry pickers, boom lifts, aerial devices, work platforms, access platforms, lift platforms or mobile elevated work platforms (MEWP).

 When an elevated work platform is fully extended, a reliable braking system is critical for both operator and jobsite safety.
 Aerial work platforms have multiple brake types including dynamic and parking.
 A dynamic brake is an integrated system that can slow and stop the platform while in motion.
 Parking brakes are essential to keep the machine still when parked.
 An automatic brake control system automatically engages brakes when an operator switches the travel switch off for additional safety and peace of mind.